Posted by Stephen Welfare, Partner

 Included in the extensive programme was a dedicated Business Advice Clinic, which featured an Ask the Expert session on intellectual property rights.
 Providing the free consultation clinic was Royds Withy King partner and expert in intellectual property, Stephen Welfare.
 This is the second year running that Stephen has provided the advice clinic.

 Stephen’s association with IJL goes back many years as he has advised and represented members of the National Association of Jewellers (NAJ), formerly the British Jewellers Association, for more than 15 years.
 He has also attended various trade shows across the country, such as IJL, as part of Copywatch®*.

 Royds Withy King enjoys a close relationship with world-leading event organisers Reed Exhibitions, with whom they run the Intellectual Property Rights awareness initiative, PIPR®.
 Stephen explains: “Through both Copywatch® and PIPR®, it’s great to be so closely involved in the promotion of good working ethics and the recognition of the value of design through the protection and lawful exploitation of IPR.
 Our clients know we have the expertise and because I work so closely with jewellery companies, they are reassured that I am sympathetic to their business and its particular challenges.”

 Once again, the IJL catwalk was a star attraction, this year with a stunning bridal themed finale (pictured below).
-Stephen and Jessica look forward to next year’s show but in the meantime if you have any queries relating to IP, particularly in the jewellery sector, contact Stephen in our London office.
+Stephen looks forward to next year’s show but in the meantime if you have any queries relating to IP, particularly in the jewellery sector, contact Stephen in our London office.

 *Copywatch is an IP advice and protection service operated by Royds Withy King exclusively for members of the NAJ and its partners within the British Allied Trades Federation.